Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 18.50.05 UTC
+- WIB: Kamis, 12 Februari 2026 20.40.04 UTC
-- WITA: Kamis, 12 Februari 2026 19.50.05 UTC
+- WITA: Kamis, 12 Februari 2026 21.40.04 UTC
-- WIT: Kamis, 12 Februari 2026 20.50.05 UTC
+- WIT: Kamis, 12 Februari 2026 22.40.04 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational